Aaron Hill (baseball)

 Aaron Walter Hill (born March 21, 1982) is an American former professional baseball second baseman.
+Hill played in Major League Baseball (MLB) for the Toronto Blue Jays, Arizona Diamondbacks, Milwaukee Brewers, Boston Red Sox, and San Francisco Giants.

-Hill was drafted by the Toronto Blue Jays in the first round (13th overall) of the 2003 MLB draft and made his Major League Baseball (MLB) debut with them in 2005.
-He also played for the Arizona Diamondbacks, Milwaukee Brewers, Boston Red Sox and San Francisco Giants.
-Hill is one of only five players in MLB history to hit for the cycle twice in one season.
+The Blue Jays selected Hill in the first round (13th overall) of the 2003 MLB draft and made his MLB debut with them in 2005.
+Hill was an All-Star in 2009.
+He is one of only three players in MLB history to hit for the cycle twice in one season, the others being Babe Herman (1931) and Christian Yelich (2018).
+He won a Silver Slugger Award in both the National League and the American League, the first player to do so in MLB history.

 Early life

 At age 15, Hill and friends were participating in a soccer tournament in Park City, Utah.
 While on their way to a round of golf, a college student narrowly missed Hill's car and slammed into his mother's car following behind him.
 Hill's mother, Vicki, was killed as a result.

 College career

 Hill was originally drafted by the Anaheim Angels in the seventh round (200th overall) of the 2000 MLB draft.
 Hill turned down the offer, opting to attend Louisiana State University and play for the varsity Tigers baseball team.
 While at LSU, Hill posted a career .335 batting average with 23 home runs and 150 RBIs.
 In 2001, he played collegiate summer baseball with the Wareham Gatemen of the Cape Cod Baseball League, and was named a league all-star and the playoff MVP of Wareham's league championship team.